rust-lang/rfcs/text/3268-repr-scalable.md

 * `elements` multiplied by sizeof(`type`) gives the smallest allowed register size and the increment size.
 * `vscale` is a run time constant that is used to determine the actual vector register size.

-For example, with Arm SVE the scalable vector register (Z register) size has to be a multiple of 128 bits, therefore for `f32`, `elements` would always be four.
-At run time `vscale` could be 1, 2, 3, through to 16 which would give register sizes of 128, 256, 384 to 2048.
+For example, with Arm SVE the scalable vector register (Z register) size has to be a multiple of 128 bits and a power of 2 (via a retrospective change to the architecture), therefore for `f32`, `elements` would always be four.
+At run time `vscale` could be 1, 2, 4, 8, 16 which would give register sizes of 128, 256, 512, 1024 and 2048.
+While SVE now has the power of 2 restriction, `vscale` could be any value providing it gives a legal vector register size for the architecture.

 The scalable representation accepts the number of `elements` rather than the compiler calculating it, which serves two purposes.
 The first being that it removes the need for the compiler to know about the user defined types and how to calculate the required `element` count.
 The second being that some of these scalable types can have different element counts.
 For instance, the predicates used in SVE have different element counts in LLVM depending on the types they are a predicate for.

-Within Rust some of the requirements on a SIMD type would need to be relaxed when the scalable attribute is applied, for instance, currently the type can't be a ZST this check would need to be conditioned on the scalable attribute not being present, and a check to ensure a scalable vector is a ZST should be added.
-Aside from that check, all other SIMD checks should be valid to do with what the type can contain.

-This should have minimal impact with other language features, to the same extent that the `repr(simd)` has.

 As mentioned previously `vscale` is a runtime constant.
 With SVE the vector length can be changed at runtime (e.g. by a [prctl()](https://www.kernel.org/doc/Documentation/arm64/sve.txt) call in Linux).
 However, since this would require a change to `vscale`, this is considered undefined behaviour in Rust.
 This is consistent with C and C++ implementations.

+## Unsized rules
+These types aren't `Sized`, but they need to exist in local variables, and we need to be able to pass them to, and return them from functions.
+This means adding an exception to the rules around returning unsized types in Rust.
+There are also some traits (`Copy`) that have a bound on being `Sized`.

+We will implement `Copy` for these types within the compiler, without having to implement the traits when the types are defined.

+This RFC also changes the rules so that function return values can be `Copy` or `Sized` (or both).
+Once returning of unsized is allowed this part of the rule would be superseded by that mechanism.
+It's worth noting that, if any other types are created that are `Copy` but not `Sized` this rule would apply to those.

 # Drawbacks
 [drawbacks]: #drawbacks

+## Target Features
 One difficulty with this type of approach is typically vector types require a target feature to be enabled.
-Currently, a trait implementation can't enable a target feature, so `Clone` can't be implemented without setting `-C target-feature` via rustc.
+Currently, a trait implementation can't enable a target feature, so some traits can't be implemented correctly without setting `-C target-feature` via rustc.

 However, that isn't a reason to not do this, it's a pain point that another RFC can address.

 # Prior art
 [prior-art]: #prior-art

 This is a relatively new concept, with not much prior art.
-C has gone a very similar way to this by using a ZST to represent the SVE types.
+C has gone a very similar way to this by using sizeless incomplete types to represent the SVE types.
 Aligning with C here means that most of the documentation that already exists for the intrinsics in C should still be applicable to Rust.

 # Future possibilities
 [future-possibilities]: #future-possibilities

+## Relaxing restrictions
+Some of the restrictions that have been placed on these types could possibly be relaxed at a later time.
+This could be done in a backwards compatible way.
+For instance, we could perhaps relax the rules around placing these in other types.
+It could be possible to allow a struct to contain these types by value, with certain rules such as requiring them to be the last element(s) of the struct.
+Doing this could then allow closures to capture them by value.

 ## Portable SIMD
 For this to work with portable SIMD in the way that portable SIMD is currently implemented, a const generic parameter would be needed in the `repr(scalable)`.
-Creating this dependency would be awkward from an implementation point of view as it would require support for symbols within the literals.
+Creating this dependency would probably be a source of bugs from an implementation point of view as it would require support for symbols within the literals.

 One potential for having portable SIMD working in its current style would be to have a trait as follows:
 ```rust